 - Come in a form of quests or legends with questions surrounding a training topic

-- Have a popular entertainment theme: TV shows, blockbuster movie, or game
+- Have a popular entertainment theme: TV shows, blockbuster movies, or game

 - Have gamification elements: scores, difficulty levels, and leaderboards.

 Learning professionals use this tool to assess the knowledge of employees.

 And because of their entertaining, dynamic, and competitive nature trainees love it way more, than boring tests.